-The interview will also include consistency checks, if the trade ally provides inconsistent responses to these questions.
+The interview will also include consistency checks, if the vendor provides inconsistent responses to these questions.

-The trade ally is viewed as a program component and the rating the participant provided for the trade ally goes into the Program Components Score algorithm as a program component if, after consideration of any consistency checks:
+The vendor is viewed as a program component and the rating the participant provided for the vendor goes into the Program Components Score algorithm as a program component if, after consideration of any consistency checks:

 The response to Q. FR1a or FR1b is 8, 9, or 10